SuperThunder/SuperThunder.github.io/_posts/2017-10-07-TheManual.md

     TheManual()

-The bash script takes about 2 minutes to run, and the Python script about 7 minutes (with 8600 manpages to add as chapters).
+The bash script takes about 1 minute to run, and the Python script about 7 minutes (with 8600 manpages to add as chapters).
 The process appears to be CPU-bound on an i5-5200U with a good SSD.

 ## 6: The Manual (v1)
 The total size of all the HTML pages is about 107MB and the size of the eBook is 27MB so the .ZIP compression definitely makes a difference.
 As might be expected from an eBook with 100+MB of text, it takes a little while to load.
 Global searches through ALL the manpages are not instant but fast enough.